 Become A Board Member

 Each year, members are sent a Nomination Form whereby they can put their name forward to be elected on to the board at the annual AGM.
-Here’s a little about the roles available:
+Below is a little information about the roles available:

 For further information, contact the Chairperson, Marcus Amosa on mb 027 391 7155.